How to Contribute

 - Michael is developing Python bindings for the DUNE grid interface.
 As an example, he implemented a cell-centered finite volume in Python, inspired by the corresponding example in the DUNE grid how-to, using his bindings.
 Blog: http://misg.github.io/ Code repository: https://gitlab.dune-project.org/michael.sghaier/dune-corepy

-Both projects were succesful.
-We greatly appreciate the work put into our codebase by the GSOC students.
+Both projects were successful.
+We greatly appreciate the work put into our code base by the GSoC students.

 The following is a list of things that we find interesting but that we probably will never have the time to do ourselves.